On the canonical bundle formula in positive characteristic: Introduction

-When passing to positive characteristic, many results in birational geometry become open problems and in some cases fail to hold at all.
-Despite this, in recent years much progress has been made in low dimensions.
-In particular for threefolds over perfect fields of characteristic $p>5$ it is known that we can run the LMMP for log canonical pairs (see \cite{HX}, \cite{Bir}, \cite{BW}, \cite{MMPlc}) and log resolutions have been constructed.
+Recently, there has been a lot of developments on the MMP in positive characteristic.
+In particular, it has been proven that we can run the MMP in dimension at most $3$ over fields of characteristic $p>5$ (\cite{HX,Bir,BW,MMPlc}), and we have partial results in low characteristics (\cite{low_char_MMP2,low_char_MMP}).
+Moreover, log resolutions have been constructed in dimension at most $3$.
 In view of this, it is natural to ask whether the techniques in \cite{positivity} could be adapted to the positive characteristic setting.

-Assuming that the geometric generic fibre is log canonical, we get positivity of the moduli part.
+One of the main problems to follow the strategy in characteristic $0$ is that, due to the failure of generic smoothness, it is not even possible to define a discriminant part of the fibration as all the fibres may be very singular.
+The main result of this paper is that, assuming that the fibration has log canonical general fibres, a canonical bundle formula holds over perfect fields of positive characteristic when the base is a curve, conjecturally to the MMP.

-\begin{theorem} (see theorem \ref{t-goal}) Assume the LMMP and the existence of log resolutions in dimension $\leq n$.
-Let $f\colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $n$ onto a curve $Z$ and $(X/Z, B)$ a GGLC pair associated with it over a perfect field of characteristic $p>2$.
-Let $B$ be an effective $\Q$-divisor on $X$ such that $(X,B)$ is a log canonical pair.
+\begin{theorem}[see \autoref{t-goal}] Assume the log MMP, inversion of adjunction and the existence of log resolutions in dimension up to $n$.
+Let $f\colon X \rightarrow Z$ be a fibration from a normal projective $\Q$-factorial variety $X$ of dimension $n$ onto a normal projective curve $Z$ defined over a perfect field $k$ of characteristic $p>2$.
+Let $B \geq 0$ be a $\Q$-divisor such that $(X, B)$ is dlt and the pair induced on a general fibre has at most log canonical singularities.
 Suppose that $K_X+B$ is $f$-nef.
 Then, there exist a pair $(Y, C)$ and a commutative diagram